-What Software Must A Civil Engineer Know?
+What Software Should A Civil Engineer Be familiar with?

 If you are interested in Civil Engineering, you need to familiarize yourself with several civil engineering software programs.